hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 Recall that the static `centers` and `ranges` objects in the JSON `info` header cannot contain null or fill values.

-### 3.6.16 Specifying String Type to Serve Images and File Names as URIs
+### 3.6.16 The stringType Object to Serve Images and File Names as URIs

-(TODO - present consistent with other items that need their own table: URI Object)

-(TODO - shorten this section?  move to a Discussion? or the Wiki? or a separate section at the end?
-Appendix about URIs?)

-In general, a parameter of type `string` is a parameter in which the values are from a limited set, e.g., for a parameter named `status`, the values could be `off`, `on`, or `inactive` and a timie series plot of this parameter would have a y-axis with labels of `off`, `on`, or `inactive`.

-One allowed exception is for the case when the parameter is a `uri`.
-To communicate to a client that the parameter is not directly plotable, the string may be indicated as having `stringType=uri`.

-(TODO - Jon to look at this - reword with Bob)
+The optional `stringType` object allows servers to indicate that a string parameter has a special interpretation.
+In general, a string parameter in a dataset has short values from an enumerated set, such as status values ("good", "bad", "calibrating") or data classification labels ("flare", "CME", "quiet").
+Note that a special `stringType` is not intended to hold conglomerate numerical values combined into  strings which require special interpretation.

+Currently, the only special `stringType` allowed is a URI.
+This allows HAPI to serve a time series of references to resources (pointed to by the URIs), and then each URI entity can be separately retrieved by a client that knows how to utilize specific URIs.
+A generic HAPI client is not expected to be able to necessarily interpret all possible kinds of URIs.
+A common use case will be the listing of images, so there is some expectation that many HAPI clients would be able to retrieve and display a time series of images.

 The value of the `stringType` attribute can either be the string `uri` or an object that is a dictionary with `uri` as the key and a value that is another object with three optional elements: `mediaType`, `scheme`, and `base`.
-The media type (also referred to as MIME type) indicates what type of data each URI points to, and the `scheme` describes the access protocol.  `base` allows the references in the stream to be relative to a base URI, typically a web-accessible location ending in a slash, where the data response will contain the files found within the location.
-HAPI places no constraints on the values for `mediaType` or `scheme`, but servers should use standard values for these, such as `image/fits` or `image/png` or `application/x-cdf` for `mediaType` and `http` or `https` or `ftp` or `doi` or `s3` for `scheme`.

 Thus a `stringType` will have one of the following forms:

 ```javascript
 "stringType": "uri"